 - Monitor your systems for unusual activity.

-- Ensure your software is updated to the latest versions as soon as patches are available.
+- Ensure your software and routers are updated to the latest versions as soon as patches are available.

 - Educate your team about phishing tactics that may exploit this vulnerability.

-Experts are closely watching APT28’s activities and the effectiveness of the upcoming patch.
-The cybersecurity community is on high alert, anticipating further attacks leveraging this vulnerability before it is fully mitigated.
+Experts are closely watching APT28βs activities and the effectiveness of the upcoming patch.
+The cybersecurity community is on high alert, anticipating further attacks leveraging these vulnerabilities before they are fully mitigated.